The new season of ‘You‘ keeps up the pace

 In season 2, they get to learn more about Joey, from child to repentant murderer as he starts anew in sunny and spiritually awakened L.A.
 Running away from a bullying past, the season opens with the roles switched as Joe, now called Will Bettelheim is left no choice but to hide from his ex Candace, who came out of the grave (quite literally) and has sworn revenge.

-Will gets a new place and finds an apron-wearing job in an organic story.
+Will gets a new place and finds an apron-wearing job in an organic store.
 It is a fresh start — in appearance only — but a new girl very soon catches his eye and becomes the new object of his obsession.

 Love Quin (Victoria Predetti) stands out immediately in that faux woke, green-juice-drinking, chakra-cleansing, literature-allergic, Instagram aficionado crowd.
 She is a talented, intriguing, “forthright” and lowkey social activist cook — a better and more authentic-looking version of late ex-love Beck.
 Will dares to believe he has found the one this time.
 But first, he needs to prove himself worthy of true love.